A Review of Biotic Interactions and Taxon Names Found in globalbioticinteractions/usnmentflea

 Taxonomic Alignment

-As part of the review, all names are aligned against various name catalogs (e.g., col, ncbi, discoverlife, gbif, itis, wfo, mdd, tpt, and pbdb).
+As part of the review, all names are aligned against various name catalogs (e.g., col, ncbi, discoverlife, gbif, itis, wfo, mdd, tpt, pbdb, and worms).
 These alignments can help review name usage or aid in selecting of a suitable taxonomic name resource.

 Sample of Name Alignments